Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 Statuses represent things that might occur to the creatures in the game, but do not follow the same rules as conditions or afflictions.

-## Asleep

-You cannot move or take actions and do not have a zone of control.
-When you first fall asleep, you become prone unless there is something holding you up.
-If you lose life, this effect immediately ends.
-At the end of each of your turns if you are in a loud environment (such as an active combat), you may defend against the effect which caused sleep, waking up if the attack misses.
-If the sleep is natural, you must pass a difficulty 10 Focus (Perception) skill check to wake up.
-The Treat minor action also wakes you.

 ## Grappled

 You cannot spend movement.